AckeeCZ/ACKategories/README.md

 ## List of features
 This is only fast description of features, see source code for documentation comments and details.

+### Flow coordinators

+ACKategories contain basic `FlowCoordinator` that should be used as parent class for all your flow coordinators.
+For more information see [FlowCoordinators](Documentation/FlowCoordinators.md).

 ### UIButton
 Extension for UIButton that fixes `intrinsicContentSize` and adds `titleEdgeInsets` to it.